AnimaApp/docs/src/v3/adobe-xd/export/collaborate-teams.md

 Notice that you can set different **Access Levels** to your **Team Members**.

 The chart below explains who can see and edit your work.
-[Learn to Manage Access Levels](manage-access.html)
+[Learn to Manage Access Levels.](manage-access.html "Learn to Manage Access Levels")

 ![Access Levels](http://f.cl.ly/items/0i3O0L1X0e433d0k1p2c/Access%20Levels%20Chart2x.png)